NMoore42/techdegree-project-12-frontend/README.md

 /////// HISTORICAL CRYPTOCURRENCY DATA NOTES /////////

 Initially, my intention was to include Coin Market Cap as a third API to serve historical data.
 However, Coin Market Cap limits their free API to exclude this information.
-Because of this, the historical data will need to be manually seeded from the seed-data folder provided and will not actually reflect current market prices.
+Because of this, the historical was manually seeded from the seed-data folder provided and will not actually reflect current market prices.

 /////// START UP INSTRUCTIONS /////////

-1. Navigate to the backend folder and run npm install
+The front end is hosted at: https://nmoore42.github.io/techdegree-project-12-frontend/ The front end repo can be found at: https://github.com/NMoore42/techdegree-project-12-frontend The back end is hosted at: https://techdegree-project-12-backend.herokuapp.com/ The back end repo can be found at: https://github.com/NMoore42/techdegree-project-12-backend

+To start, simply navigate to https://nmoore42.github.io/techdegree-project-12-frontend/

-2. On another terminal, navigate to the front end folder and run npm install
+If you'd like to run the front end locally, clone them from https://github.com/NMoore42/techdegree-project-12-frontend and then run:
-3. Navigate to the seed-file and run the following:

-mongoimport --db cmc-api --collection cryptos --type=json --jsonArray --file cryptos.json

-4. Start mongod
-5. Navigate to the backend folder and run npm start
+1.  npm install
-6. Navigate to the frontend folder and run npm start
+2.  npm start

 /////// APP NAVIGATION /////////